 Fitbit Blaze 2 specs and features

-Fitbit is likely to also make it more of a smartwatch given that it's launched the truly smart Fitbit Ionic and claims to be working on more smart wearables.
+News that the wearable may have the same OS as the Fitbit Ionic is no surprise, as Fitbit claims to be working on more smart wearables.
 Not only that, but smartwatches are growing in popularity while basic wearables are getting less popular, so Fitbit is sure to want to capitalize on that.

 The company already classes the original Blaze as a smartwatch, but it's very limited as one, for example many apps won't display notifications on it.

 We can speculate though that many existing Fitbit Blaze features will likely remain for the new model, including its heart rate monitor.